Why you should use a shareholders' agreement

 However, creating multiple classes of shares is disadvantageous because:

-- those extra classes of shares have to be “administered”.
-They must be set up, articles must be changed, meetings called, shares issued, plus there is regular annual work;
+- those extra classes have to be “administered”.
+They must be set up, articles of association must be changed, meetings called, shares issued, plus there is regular annual work

 - you may want to be specific about aspects of running the company that cannot be covered by descriptions of rights in shares.